kkrazy12/EscapeRoom/README.md

 To communicate with the Arduino, I have a created a function, accessible from the front-end, called `serialPrint()`.
 This operates the same as [Serial.print()](https://www.arduino.cc/reference/en/language/functions/communication/serial/print/) from Ardiuno.

-For example, to trigger the phone, in main.js:
+For example, to trigger the phone, in 'Main.js':
 ```javascript
 serialPrint('ring 3');
 ```

 ## Running the server
-To run the server, use one of the following commands:
+To run the server, use one of the following commands, on the terminal:
 - For production:
   ```bash
   npm start